 This can often result in some significant over-drinking going on before pee tests and even the watering down of urine samples in the changing rooms.
 I kid you not.
 Pro tip: if you’re going to do this, use the hot tap otherwise the Pee Test Officer may become suspicious if you hand over a cup of stone cold pee.

-It also fails to adequately promote the message that, although being chronically dehydrated is definitely bad, so too is chronically over-drinking and forcing your body to urinate more frequently than is necessary just to check that you have clear pee the whole time.
+It also fails to adequately promote the message that, although being chronically dehydrated is definitely bad, so too is chronically over-drinking (especially plain water) and forcing your body to urinate more frequently than is necessary just to check that you have clear pee the whole time.

 There’s a tendency in sports medicine (and - to be fair - in most walks of life) to focus on measuring and improving metrics that can be easily measured/quantified and this is what seems to have happened in the quest to quantify hydration status.